MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 The scope of this article focuses on protecting Office and PDF files and document repositories within SaaS applications.

->[!TIP]
-> While the scope of this article is focused on protecting files within SaaS applications, there are also developer related information available.
-For more information about developer related content such as building applications that use Microsoft Information Protection (MIP) SDK, see [About Microsoft Information Protection SDK](/information-protection/develop/overview).

 The key concepts surrounding information protection involves knowing your data, protecting your data, and preventing data loss.